 That afternoon after checking his feeders (tons of the usual finches including both redpolls), Michael gave us a bit of a tour for Three-toed Woodpeckers in Pukawska National Park.
 He has seemingly got it down to a science, but despite our best efforts we couldn't turn one up!
 The wind was a little strong and the birds are usually more easily found in the morning.
 However this snow-shoe clad hike was one of my trip highlights.
 It's not everyday that one can explore pristine spruce forest in the north, and it was fantastic to not hear other people or cars as we walked.
 The only year bird here was Gray Jay, though I was happy to spot a Northern Shrike at the top of one of the trees.
 This may explain why we did not find any Boreal Chickadees at this location.

 Mike and his wife Martha cooked us an amazing chili dinner that evening and good conversation, stories, and maybe a little gossip flowed over wine.
 Throughout our stay at their place they were gracious hosts and very welcoming.
 Barb and I felt at home here!

 That evening we went out for another snow-shoe trek to search for owls.
-While we were unsuccessful in that regard, it was great to explore the winter wonderland with the stars in the night sky appearing a lot brighter than they do at home!
+While we were unsuccessful in that regard, it was great to explore the winter wonderland with the stars in the night sky appearing a lot brighter than they do back home.

-The following morning after eating a breakfast consisting of fresh fruit, sausages, bacon, eggs, and coffee, I took the time to take some shots of Mike's feeder birds.
-I couldn't get any shots of the Hornemann's that were present the previous afternoon, but I did get a chance to photograph "Mr. Creamy", a leucistic redpoll.
+The following morning after enjoying a hearty breakfast consisting of fresh fruit, sausages, bacon, eggs and coffee, I took the time to take some photos of Mike's feeder birds.
+I couldn't catch the Hornemann's that were present the previous afternoon, but I did get a chance to photograph "Mr. Creamy", a leucistic redpoll.
 Any thoughts on the species?

 |leucistic redpoll - Marathon, ON|